 - Grant recipients are exempt from repayment of royalties.

-Why should you apply for this incentive program?
+Why should I join this incentive program?

 Commercialization of academic knowledge: the incentive program assists research institutions in commercializing the knowledge developed through scientific research.
 The industrial corporation is exposed to new technology and after examining it, can integrate it in their activities and continue to develop innovative products with economic potential or upgrade existing products.